florib779/Roon/articles/home-assistant-smart-home.md

     - [ ] Rademacher RolloTron DECT 1213 (shutter)
       - Actually not implemented in Home Assistant
       - [ ] Close shutter when TV is turned on.
+      - [ ] Go to favorite position at a given time
   * Show info
     - [x] Comet DECT (radiator control)
     - [x] Deutsche Telekom/Eurotronic 40318684 (door/window contact)